elkebir-group/phyolin/README.md

   -sep str
      Character separator in input and output files, default is ',' -time int
-     Max runtime in seconds of the solver
+     Max runtime in seconds of the solver, default is 300
 ```
 <a name="example"></a>
 ## Example